3012-NOC

 The Canadian Nursing Association (CNA) offers a voluntary certification program that allows registered nurses to write a national exam in one of 20 areas of specialization.
 For a list of these programs, visit the CNA website.

-Allied primary health practitioners who are certified for an occupation by a regulator elsewhere in Canada can apply for the same certification from the regulator in B.C.
+Nurse practitioners who are certified for an occupation by a regulator elsewhere in Canada can apply for the same certification from the regulator in B.C.
 Under the terms of the Canadian Free Trade Agreement (CFTA), most applicants who are transferring their credentials from elsewhere in Canada will not be required to complete additional training or testing.
 However, the B.C. regulator may ask applicants to provide further information such as a letter of good standing, references, or criminal record check.

 For those who trained outside of Canada and never received certification from any Canadian jurisdiction, a full assessment is likely needed.
 Most occupational regulators have a process for assessment and recognize internationally trained applicants.